ismrm-iberian/ismrm-iberian.github.io/fumrisession2023.md

+**Idea:**
+The idea of this session is to join all the participants of the Iberian Chapter Meeting in a lighter (fun) session.
+All teams are invited to submit their proposals.
+But, what about?
+We are sure you have had sometimes funny thoughts about your research, ideas you have left aside because they are too bold, too bizarre or, maybe, too wrong.
+You may have also thought of funny jokes based on MRI.
+This session gives room to all this lost potential.
+Prepare an abstract as funny as you can but in the more formal way you can.
+Present it in this special session and aim at make us laugh.

+In addition, we also want to make us think.
+By having a different perspective of our work, we will be able to detect our main flaws as a research community and the most common mistakes in our works.

 **The list of topics of the fu-MRI special session includes, but it is not limited to:**
    - Nonsense research ideas.<br>
    - Cutting edge methods with bizarre validation.<br>